nancyobrien/jQuery-stepcycle/README.md

 * **childSelector** - selector that determines which children are considered slides.
 Default is .banner_slide
 * **ie8CheckSelector** - selector that is used to determine if the current browser is IE8.
 Default is .ltie9
 * **showNav** - determines whether the nav dots will be shown
+* **transitionBegin** - callback that runs when a slide transition begins.
+Parameters are $oldSlide and $newSlide
+* **transitionComplete** - callback that runs when a slide transition is complete.
+Parameters are $oldSlide, and $newSlide

 ### Example Usage: